 We disclose your personal information to organisations that assist us or who we deal with in conducting our business.
 These may include:

-- Our external service providers, agents and contractors (including our fund administrators who provide administration, technology and other services to us);
+- Our external service providers, agents and contractors (including our fund administrator, Link Group, who provides administration, technology and other services to us);

 - Web hosting companies and web application developers;